Changes to visiting arrangements and a number of services are in place. For more details visit our Coronavirus page

 Childrens Ward Mural

-Pre-operative assessment short film
+Pre-operative assessment short film and welcome guide

 Before you watch this short film, please read the information above regarding Personal Protection Equipment for staff at the hospital and super green pathway access to our hospital for patients.